bpafoshizle/Getting-and-Cleaning-Data/Codebook.md

 ## Summary Choices
-tidy.csv was not summarized, only merged and combined with other data to produce a tidy data set. tidyAvg.csv is summarized to the grain of subject, activity, with the mean taken for every
+tidy.csv was not summarized, only merged and combined with other data to produce a tidy data set. tidyAvg.csv is summarized to the grain of subject, activity, variable with the mean taken for every observation from tidy.csv.

 From the raw data's file features.info: